deta/space-docs/src/content/docs/publish/growing-your-app.md

 To present your app effectively on Product Hunt, you will need to do a few things:

 - **Title**: start with a captivating title that succinctly conveys your app's purpose.
-- **Tagline**: craft a tagline that intrigues potential users and highlights what’s unique about your app.
+- **Tagline**: craft a tagline that intrigues potential users and highlights what's unique about your app.
 - **Description**: write a concise and clear description, detailing the app's functionality, benefits, and target audience.
 - **Thumbnail Gallery**: prepare a visually appealing thumbnail and gallery, showcasing your app's interface and key features.
 The images should be high-resolution and well-designed to make a lasting impression.
 - **Link**: the call to action link can link to your Discovery page, but you can also link to your own marketing page (which should link to the Discovery page).